Developing Qt Quick Applications

 You can use wizards to create Qt Quick projects.

-You can use the Form Editor or the Text Editor in the Design mode to develop Qt Quick applications.
+You can use several different editors and views in the Design mode to develop Qt Quick applications.

 - Browsing ISO 7000 Icons

-You can add ISO 7000 icons from a library delivered with Qt Creator to Qt Quick applications and change their color (commercial only).
+You can add ISO 7000 icons from a library delivered with Qt Creator to UIs and change their color.

 - Using QML Modules with Plugins